hi-gv/Portfolio-Projects/README.md

 - Used Langchain and OpenAIEmbeddings to allow users to upload PDFs and query a Bot-like interface using Streamlit.
 <br>

-Feel free to explore the individual project folders for more details and code implementations.
+Feel free to explore the individual project by clicking for more details and code implementations.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/hi-gv/) 👋